Best Roth IRA accounts of 2025

 Betterment

-If you’re looking to have someone else do the investing and portfolio management for you, Betterment is an excellent choice.
-Like Wealthfront, Betterment is a robo-advisor that does all the heavy lifting — selecting the appropriate investments, diversifying the portfolio and allocating funds — so that you can focus on something else.
+Betterment is another excellent choice for investors who want to hand off the investment and portfolio management decisions.
+Like Wealthfront, Betterment is a robo-advisor that does all the heavy lifting — selecting the appropriate investments, diversifying your portfolio and allocating funds — so that you can focus on something else.
 And it does that at a reasonable cost, too.

 Betterment is one of the oldest and largest robo-advisors, and the company offers two tiers of service: Digital and Premium.
 In either case, Betterment will craft your portfolio based on your risk tolerance, time horizon and goals so that your portfolio meets the needs of your financial life.

 Betterment Digital manages your investments from a selection of about two dozen exchange-traded funds.
-You’ll pay $4 a month for this account, though the pricing switches to an annual 0.25 percent on your investing account if you set up recurring monthly deposits or reach a balance of $20,000 or more across all your Betterment accounts.
-You’ll get automatic rebalancing, so that your portfolio stays in line with its target allocation, automated tax-loss harvesting (which applies only to taxable accounts) and access to financial advisors via in-app messaging.
+You’ll pay $4 a month for this account, though the pricing switches to an annual 0.25% on your investing account if you set up recurring monthly deposits of $250 or more, or reach a balance of $20,000 or more across all your Betterment accounts.
+You’ll get automatic rebalancing, so that your portfolio stays in line with its target allocation, automated tax-loss harvesting (which applies only to taxable accounts, not IRAs or Roth IRAs) and, depending on your account balance, varying levels of access to financial advisors.

 Read Bankrate’s Betterment review.